tiendu/tiendu.github.io/_posts/2026-03-06-sed-gawk-guide-eng.md

 ---

-### Overly Complex sed Scripts
+### Overly complex sed

-sed excels at simple transformations.
+sed excels at stream transformations.

-When scripts become deeply nested, readability drops quickly.
-At that point, awk or a scripting language is often easier to maintain.
+When scripts become deeply nested, awk or a scripting language may be easier to maintain.

 ---